OCA/e-commerce/ecommerce_webservice/doc/source/create_sale_order.rst

 Return values
 ^^^^^^^^^^^^^

-Method returns an integer corresponding to the OpenERP ID of the sale order created.
+Method returns an integer corresponding to the Odoo ID of the sale order created.

 ..  code-block:: python